Vol. 01 · Edition 2026Thursday 16 July 2026Live · Free · No Sign-Up

 Next.js offers powerful features beyond static site generation.
 Incremental Static Regeneration (ISR) is a standout feature that allows you to update static pages without having to rebuild your entire site.
 This is perfect for large content sites where you want the performance of a static build but the freshness of dynamic content.
 You can also leverage Next.js’s middleware for authentication, redirects, or A/B testing at the Edge.
 This kind of server-side functionality is deeply integrated into Next.js, making it a more comprehensive solution than Astro.

-I help businesses grow through smarter SEO - let’s chat, free of charge
+I help businesses grow through smarter SEO — let's chat, free of charge.

-Get Free SEO Consultation →
+Get free SEO consultation →